TOLLER-Android/main/agent-build/README.md

 # Integrating TOLLER's on-device agent with Android framework

 **Note:** The following instructions are specifically for AOSP Android 6.0 systems.
 We managed to integrate TOLLER with both emulators and physical devices (Nexus 5 and Nexus 6P).
 Some commands and/or code may need to be adjusted for other Android versions.
 Besides, you may find it more convenient to operate inside a Docker container.
+To get started quickly, consider using our prebuilt Android emulator image from [here](../emulator/).

 We are also working on a solution that modifies apps instead of the Android framework.